David-Ciz/EmbedSeg/README.md

 With `EmbedSeg`, we obtain state-of-the-art results on multiple real-world microscopy datasets. `EmbedSeg` has a small enough memory footprint (between 0.7 to about 3 GB) to allow network training on virtually all CUDA enabled hardware, including laptops.

+### IT4I HPC installation

+When installing on IT4I HPC clusters on Karolina, please follow the installation instructions in INSTALL_Karolina.md (TODO: to be tested further and generalized for any user)

 ### Dependencies

 One could execute these lines of code to run this branch with GPU support: